Neural incomplete factorization: learning preconditioners for the conjugate gradient method: Background

 Finding new preconditioners is an active research area but is often done on a case-by-case basis.
-Thus, newly developed methods are often tailor-made for specific problem classes and often do not generalize \cite{benzi2002preconditioning, pearson2020}.
-For PDE problems, for example, incomplete Cholesky and algebraic multigrid methods are widely established \cite{koldan2014algebraic} while for network flow problems preconditioners based on the underlying spanning tree have been developed \cite{POTRA2000281}.
+Newly developed methods are often tailor-made for specific problem classes and often do not generalize to new problem domains.
+General purpose preconditioners such as incomplete factorization methods and algebraic multigrid approaches are, nevertheless, popular and sufficiently effective for many problems in practice.
+Therefore, improvements upon these methods are of great interest for a broad community \citep{benzi2002preconditioning, pearson2020}.\looseness=-1

-\paragraph{Stopping criterion} In practice, due to numerical issues, the residual is only approaching but never reaching zero.
-Further, the true solution $x_\star$ is not available and therefore, Equation~\eqref{eq:kabound} can not be used as a stopping criterion for the algorithm either.
-Instead, the relative residual error $|| r ||_A^2$ which is computed recursively in line 7 of Algorithm~\ref{alg:spcc} is widely adopted \cite{carson2022}.
+\paragraph{Stopping criterion} In practice, due to numerical rounding errors, the residual is only approaching but never reaching zero.
+Further, the true solution $\vx_\star$ is typically not available and therefore, \eqref{eq:kabound} can not be used as a stopping criterion for the algorithm either.
+Instead, the relative residual error $\| \vr \|_2$ which is computed recursively in line~9 of Algorithm~\ref{alg:spcc} is widely adopted \citep{shewchuk1994introduction}.